-- Step #1.
-Test pool water for pH, total alkalinity and calcium hardness and record results. - Step #2.
-High total alkalinity should be adjusted to 80-100 ppm using pre-diluted muriatic acid (always pre-dilute the acid by adding to a 5-gallon bucket of water). - Step #3.
-Low alkalinity should be adjusted upward to 80 ppm using sodium bi-carbonate, pre-dissolved in a 5-gallon bucket of water. - Step #4. pH should be reduced to 7.2-7.6 by pre-diluting acid in a bucket of water.
-This is done (if needed) after adjusting total alkalinity. - Step #5.
+- Test pool water for pH, total alkalinity and calcium hardness and record results. - 2.
+High total alkalinity should be adjusted to 80-100 ppm using pre-diluted muriatic acid (always predilute the acid by adding to a 5-gallon bucket of water). - Low alkalinity should be adjusted upward to 80 ppm using sodium bicarbonate, pre-dissolved in a 5-gallon bucket of water. - 4. pH should be reduced to 7.2-7.6 by pre-diluting acid in a bucket of water.
+This is done (if needed) after adjusting total alkalinity. - 5.
 Low calcium hardness should be adjusted to 80-100 ppm.
-Hardness increaser (calcium chloride) should be dissolved in a bucket of water (bucket will get hot) and adjustments added in 10-pound increments and brushed immediately, with each dosage separated by several hours.
-Never add calcium hardness increaser (calcium chloride) and alkalinity increaser (sodium bicarbonate) at the same time. - Step #6.
+Hardness increaser (calcium chloride) should be dissolved in a bucket of water (bucket will get hot) and adjustments added in 10-lb increments and brushed immediately, with each dosage separated by several hours.
+Never add calcium hardness increaser (calcium chloride) and alkalinity increaser (sodium bicarbonate) at the same time. - 6.
 Brush the entire pool surface thoroughly at least twice daily to remove all plaster dust.
-Wheeled vacuums or wheeled pool cleaners should not be used until after 28 days (brush vacuums or non-wheeled cleaners are allowed). - Step #7.
+Wheeled vacuums or wheeled pool cleaners should not be used until after 28 days (brush vacuums or non-wheeled cleaners are allowed). - 7.
 Although optional, it is often recommended to add a sequestering agent, following the manufacturer's recommended initial start-up dosage.
-When using a sequestering agent, it is advised to continue the recommended maintenance dosage thereafter. - Step #8.
-Continuous operation of the pump and filtration system is mandatory for seven days or until the plaster dust and other debris has been brushed away and filtered out, and the water is no longer cloudy (a minimum of 72 hours). - Step #9.
-DO NOT add chlorine for 48 hours.
-DO NOT turn on pool heater read manufacturer's recommendations, normally 2-4 weeks.
+When using a sequestering agent, it is advised to continue the recommended maintenance dosage thereafter. - 8.
+Continuous operation of the pump and filtration system is mandatory for seven days or until the plaster dust and other debris has been brushed away and filtered out, and the water is no longer cloudy (a minimum of 72 hours). - DO NOT add chlorine for 48 hours.
+DO NOT turn on pool heater read manufacturer's recommendations, normally two to four weeks.